personam-solis/markdown-docs/Docker.md

 <br>

 ### **Docker Image**
 An image is the basic building block of a container.
-It is the "Gold Copy" of a container that has the bundled application with files and libraries.
-All images **are downloaded locally** from a central registry before they are ran.
-Manual downloads are done through the `docker image pull` command
+It is the immutable layer of a container that has the bundled application with files and libraries.
+Before a container is ran, Docker will look for the image locally, if the container image is not found then docker will download the image.
+Manual downloads are done through the `docker image pull` command.
+The only requirement an image has for the host that it will be ran under is that it must be the same architecture; x86/64, ARM64, AMD64, i386.

+> Base images are usually very small (\~80MB), while applications images can be over 1GB.

 An image uses *layers* to to keep track of all changes and to modularize ***all*** containers.
 This prevents the necessity of re-downloading common aspects of images and to enable fast image builds by resuming from the last successful layer.
 Each layer is "named" by creating a hash of that layer and storing it locally.

 > If the image `alpine:latest` is pulled it will download the 5.27MB image.
 If `apache:latest` is pulled afterwards, since the base image used is Alpine, only the layers that are not already present locally are created.

-* All images include a tag to determine the version and variation that is pulled.
-If no tag is specified during a push/pull command then `latest` is **always** assumed.
+All images include a tag to determine the version or variation that is pulled.
+If no tag is specified during a push/pull command then `latest` is **always** assumed which is defined by the account that owns that image.

+> `nginx:latest` can be different than `nginx:alpine`

 The Docker image is the standard for how all industries create and define images called the **Open Container Image (OCI)** standard.

 <br>

 ### **Docker Registry**
-External repository that docker images are stored.
+External repository that docker images are stored by organizations or users.
+All images within a registry are **immutable** unless you are one of the official contributors to that image.

 A "local" registry can be created to minimize the number of images that are pulled externally by using the `registry:2` Docker image.

 * Officially published images are commonly labeled  as the "base" image name along with its tag `python:3.9`, `alpine:latest`, `mysql:latest`.
 * "Unofficial" images are labeled with the Docker Hub username, image name, then tag: `angrypanda/supersecuremysql:latest`